Program Director (Data Science): Yolanda Gil, PhD

-This program blends fundamentals of data science with public policy and uniquely prepares students for careers in government agencies to leverage new data technologies to inform public policy decision making.
+The Master of Science in Public Policy Data Science is a cross-disciplinary joint degree program offered jointly between the Viterbi School of Engineering and the Sol Price School of Public Policy.
+Students complete a core set of courses to provide a foundation in data science and public policy and choose electives to optimize their preparation for their preferred career path and unique professional opportunities.
+This program blends fundamentals of data science with public policy and uniquely prepares students for careers in government agencies to leverage new data technologies to inform public policy decision-making.
 The increasing availability of data is revolutionizing the way many agencies operate, particularly with respect to governance transparency and accountability, law enforcement, transportation and housing policy.
 This is causing profound changes in strategies for crime-fighting, defense, national intelligence, social programs, and finance and operations of agencies.
 The effective use of data science holds the potential to revolutionize how public policy is created.

 Students can pursue careers in a variety of sectors.
 Many government agencies now have a dedicated data science and/or innovation unit, while several leading technology companies have created specialized divisions and products aimed at leveraging these tools in the public policy realm.
 Understanding and knowing how to use effectively data science is crucial for work in nongovernmental organizations and nonprofits as well.
 Application areas for public policy data science include healthcare access, fair housing practices, crime pattern identification, and education financing.

 Applications will be reviewed by both the Price School of Public Policy and the Viterbi School of Engineering.

 Applicants should have a bachelor’s degree in statistics, economics, mathematics, sociology, public administration, accounting, or finance, a strong background in math and analytical courses, and a satisfactory cumulative undergraduate GPA (grade point average).